 A number of our commercial customers have in the past, and may in the future experience financial difficulties.
 Many of our commercial customers face risks that are similar to those we encounter, including risks associated with market growth, product defects, acceptance by the market of products and services, and the ability to obtain sufficient capital.
-Further, many of our customers that provide satellite based services (including WildBlue, Telesat, Intelsat, Shin Satellite, Boeing and AIRINC) could be materially affected by a satellite failure and/or satellite launch failure.
+For example, one of our customers, Connexion by Boeing[®], recently announced its plans to discontinue its in-flight broadband service business.
+Further, many of our customers that provide satellite based services (including WildBlue, Telesat, Intelsat, Shin Satellite, and AIRINC) could be materially affected by a satellite failure and/or satellite launch failure.
 We cannot assure you that our customers will be successful in managing these risks.
 If our customers do not successfully manage these types of risks, it could impair our ability to generate revenues, collect amounts due from these customers and materially harm our business.